 Logan is the head of Burr & Forman’s Employee Benefits Group, and his practice is primarily focused on helping clients navigate the regulatory complexities of executive compensation and employee benefits.

-He is experienced with laws governing qualified plans, health plans, deferred compensation, parachute arrangements and deduction limitation rules.
-He also works with our securities lawyers, labor and employment attorneys and litigators on benefits and plan-related matters.
+He is experienced with laws governing qualified plans, health plans, deferred compensation, parachute agreements, and deduction limitations rules.
+He works with the firm’s securities lawyers, labor and employment attorneys, and litigators on benefits and plan-related matters.

-Since its enactment, Logan has assisted numerous clients with compliance and planning issues relating to the Affordable Care Act and its various mandates.
+In addition, Logan has assisted numerous clients with compliance and planning issues related to the Affordable Care Act and its various mandates.
 He also speaks and writes frequently about the Affordable Care Act, qualified plans, and executive compensation issues.

 Logan is an adjunct faculty member at Cumberland School of Law at Samford University, where he teaches a course on ERISA and Employee Benefits.